 Maggie’s Galley in Waynesville revels in turning out great seafood dishes in the Great Smoky Mountains.
 With weekday lunch specials and a full menu at night, visitors can experience the best in fresh shrimp, squid, scallops, clams and oysters.
 If you’re feeling adventurous, try the Gator with house salad or opt for a diner favorite like the High Country Shrimp instead.
 1374 Sulphur Springs Road, Waynesville; Sun-Thur 11 a.m. - 9 p.m., Fri-Sat 11 a.m. - 9:30 p.m.

 Hazelwood Farmacy & Soda Shop

 Blue plate specials with a cherry coke and a heaping side of nostalgia.
-The original drug store lunch counter and wooden booths remain in this newly opened comfort food diner which serves up the expected chicken and dumplings, meatloaf and chicken pot pie, as well as a few surprises like huevos rancheros for breakfast and a melt-in-your-mouth pineapple casserole.
-429 Hazelwood Ave, Waynesville; Mon-Fri 7:30 a.m. - 8 p.m., closed Wednesday; Sat-Sun 8 a.m. - 8 p.m.
+The original drug store lunch counter and wooden booths remain in this newly-opened comfort food diner that serves up the expected chicken and dumplings, meatloaf and chicken pot pie, as well as a few surprises like huevos rancheros for breakfast and a melt-in-your-mouth pineapple casserole.
+429 Hazelwood Ave, Waynesville; Mon-Fri 7:30 a.m. - 8 p.m.; closed Wednesday; Sat-Sun 8 a.m. - 8 p.m.

 Jack the Dipper